-Headteacher: The headteacher will:
+Headteacher: will:

-- ensure, on behalf of the person(s) with the delegated responsibility for making appointments, that all new employees apply for an enhanced criminal records check and undertake any necessary additional checks if the person has previously lived overseas; - decide whether a new unpaid volunteer needs to apply for an enhanced criminal records check and/or Children's Barred List check and undertake any necessary additional checks if the person has previously lived overseas; - decide whether a previous enhanced criminal records check is portable under this Code of Practice; - decide whether a new employee or unpaid volunteer can start before the enhanced criminal records check is received under the respite measures set out in this Code of Practice; - consult with the person(s) delegated to make appointment or dismissal decisions about whether a criminal conviction and/or additional disclosed information makes a selected candidate or current employee or volunteer unsuitable for the work they do; - seek assurance from supply agencies and external contractors that their staff have had an enhanced criminal records check and the third party provider is following the full range of safer recruitment practices; - ensure that enhanced criminal records and other pre-appointment checks are recorded on the school's single central record of recruitment and vetting checks; and - ensure that criminal convictions information is treated confidentially and only disclosed and retained as allowed for in this Code of Practice.
+- ensure, on behalf of the person(s) with the delegated responsibility for making appointments, that all new employees apply for an enhanced criminal records certificate from the DBS, unless they have an acceptable existing certificate and are registered with the DBS Update Service, and undertake any necessary additional checks if the person has previously lived overseas; - decide whether a new unpaid volunteer needs to apply for an enhanced criminal records certificate and/or Children's Barred List check and undertake any necessary additional checks if the person has previously lived overseas; - ensure that the necessary identity documents are checked and copied and that the validation process for identity checks is properly administered; - decide whether a new employee or unpaid volunteer can start work before a newly applied for enhanced criminal records certificate is received under the respite measures set out in this Code of Practice; - consult with the person(s) delegated to make appointment or dismissal decisions about whether a criminal conviction and/or additional disclosed information makes a selected candidate or current employee or volunteer unsuitable for the work they do; - seek assurance from supply agencies and external contractors that their staff have a satisfactory criminal records and, where relevant, are not included on the Children's Barred List and the third party provider is following the full range of safer recruitment practices; - ensure that the criminal records check and other pre-appointment checks are recorded on the school's single central record of recruitment and vetting checks; and

+• ensure that criminal convictions information is treated confidentially and only disclosed and retained as allowed for in this Code of Practice.

-Local authority: Employee Services will process criminal records applications for staff/volunteers as the registered body for schools.
+Local authority: Employee Services will process DBS applications for staff/volunteers as the registered body for schools.
 The County Council has a number of countersignatories who will countersign the application and receive the disclosure from the DBS.
 Each countersignatory is registered with the DBS and has been subject to a criminal records check themselves.